fpichardo-umn/cognitive-choice-modeling/README.md

-# Computational Modeling Pipeline for Decision-Making Tasks
+# Cognitive Choice Modeling Pipeline for Decision-Making Tasks

 ### 🚧 Work in Progress 🚧